Apfirebolt/document-viewer-in-react-and-django/README.md

 - User Registration

-- Users can view quizes and attend those quizes and view scores.
+- Users can upload documents like txt, doc and images and share it with other users.

-- Admin Panel is available from where admin users can add questions and quizes which can be attended by normal users of the portal.
+- Admin Panel is available.

 - Security: The application implements authentication and authorization mechanisms to ensure secure access to user data and prevent unauthorized actions.